Overall conditions

 [54] VGH Baden-Wuerttemberg, Decision 12 S 4089/20, 2 February 2022, available at: https://bit.ly/3HvQJf1.

-[49] Federal Government, Reply to parliamentary questions by The Left, 20/4253, 1 November 2022, available in German at: http://bit.ly/3JeCGvC; tagesschau.de, Wieder mehr Anschläge auf Flüchtlingsunterkünfte, 8 November 2022, available in German at: http://bit.ly/3iXRhBb.
+[57] Federal Government, Reply to parliamentary questions by The Left, 20/49293, 14 November 2023, available in German at: https://bit.ly/49hgI5q; tagesschau.de, Wieder mehr Anschläge auf Flüchtlingsunterkünfte, 8 November 2022, available in German at: http://bit.ly/3iXRhBb.

 [60] ProAsyl, ‘Ein Leben ohne Privatsphäre?
 Sammelunterbringung darf nicht zum Dauerzustand werden!’, 10 January 2017, available in German at: http://bit.ly/2kWyi5U.

-[52] Bundesinitiative Schutz von geflüchteten Menschen in Flüchtlingsunterkunften, Schutzkonzepte von Bundesländern, available in German at http://bit.ly/3yQdzsA.
+[61] Bundesinitiative Schutz von geflüchteten Menschen in Flüchtlingsunterkunften, Schutzkonzepte von Bundesländern, available in German at: http://bit.ly/3yQdzsA.

 [62] Bundesinitiative Schutz von geflüchteten Menschen in Flüchtlingsunterkünften, Monitoring und Evaluierung eines Schutzkonzeptes für geflüchtete Menschen in Flüchtlingsunterkünften, 15 December 2022, available in German at: http://bit.ly/3j4HZ6d.